PROLEADK/Protocols-Arduino/README.md

 * 103 - relative humidity (press any key to exit after entering))");
 * 104 - temperature (press any key to exit after entering))");
 * 106 - contactless temperature testing (press any key to exit after entering - EXPERIMENTAL not implemented yet))");
+* 99 followed by a light pin (15,16,11,12,20,2,10,14) - outputs the PAR value and matches ambient PAR to chosen lighten pin

 *requires new menu items in chrome app
 **requires wizard with new protocols and macros to generate calibration values